 Are mornings busy in your house?
-They certainly are here.
-I always ensure there is a good breakfast on offer as it is the most important meal of the day and today I am able to share these delicious Cheese Bacon Breakfast Muffins with you, my lovely readers.
+Because they certainly are here.
+So, I always ensure there is a good breakfast on offer, as it is the most important meal of the day and today I am able to share these delicious Cheese Bacon Breakfast Muffins with you, my lovely readers.

-The recipe for these Cheese Bacon Breakfast Muffins was given to me by my very good friend Jackie Heaton, she is known as The Baking Nanna and honestly what she doesn’t know about baking, probably isn’t worth knowing!
+The recipe for these Cheese Bacon Breakfast Muffins was given to me Jackie Heaton, she is known as The Baking Nanna.

-These delicious muffins take under 30 minutes from start to baked.
-Absolutely perfect for weekend and holiday breakfast baking, or as I did today, make a batch, 5 minutes in the oven to warm through the next morning and breakfast is ready.
+Most importantly, these delicious muffins take under 30 minutes from start to baked.
+Especially good for weekend and holiday breakfast baking, or as I did today, make a batch, 5 minutes in the oven to warm through the next morning and breakfast is ready.

-This morning, when I baked these muffins, within the hour we had people on Twitter baking these delicious breakfast treats.
-Everyone had a slight variation, others were coming up with ideas for future bakes.
+And, this morning, as I baked these muffins, within the hour people on Twitter were also baking these delicious, savoury treats.
+While some had a slight variations, others were coming up with ideas for future bakes.
 It was honestly so much fun.
-We laughed, smiled, shared and most of all enjoyed the fact that these Cheese Bacon Breakfast Muffins had brought us all together.
+We laughed, smiled, shared and most of all enjoyed the fact that these Cheese Bacon Breakfast Muffins brought us all together.

 By all means use muffin cases, I probably will next time, just as soon as I can find my plain white ones!